grzes5003/LicensePlateRec/README.md

 ## Known Issues
-* Only one file can be analysed in one session
+* <s>Only one file can be analysed in one GUI session</s>
-* If more than one process is used, program crashes
+* <s>If more than one process is used, program crashes/unexpected behavior occurs</s>
-* Video file preview sometimes is taken from different file
+* Video file preview is sometimes taken from a different file